The which

 in their scripts.

-, because POSIX requires it to have a useful exit status.
+and discard its output, because POSIX requires it to have a useful exit status.
 (And it also requires its output to be exactly the path to the program, no more, no less.)

-` and then $CAT
+and then use $CAT

 .